 The role of staff

 - Staff in the nursery take all forms of bullying seriously and intervene to prevent incidents from taking place.
 A record is kept of all incidents of bullying that happen in the nursery and these are shared with the manager.

-- If staff witnesses an act of bullying they will do all they can to support the person or persons who are being bullied.
-If a child is being bullied over a period of time, then, after consultation with the manager, the key worker informs the child’s parent.
+- If staff witness an act of bullying, they will do all they can to support the person or persons who are being bullied.
+If a child is being bullied over a period, then, after consultation with the manager, the key worker informs the child's parent.